rabbitmq/testing-docusaurus/docs/concepts/rabbitmqway/queues.md

 ### Time-to-live (TTL)

 Classic and Classic HA queues allow for messages to be discarded once they exceed a given time-limit

+### Lazy Mode

+Classic and Classic HA queues by default will try and keep messages in memory.
+This can cause memory issues when queues grow very large.
+When a queue is configured to be lazy it will remove messages from memory once successfully written to disk and lazily load them back into memory on demand.
+This lowers the memory footprint dramatically.